Patrick Maroon: Early career

-Philadelphia Flyers organization

 Maroon began his first full professional season during the 2008–09 AHL season with the Phantoms after being assigned to the AHL following the Flyers' training camp.
 He ranked fourth on the team with 54 points in 80 games and recorded a team-high three points in four playoff games.
 The following year, the Phantoms were the only team in the league to record under 200 goals, of which Maroon contributed 11.
 His season lacked consistency due to injuries but he managed to set a new career-high in assists with 33.

 During the summer of 2010, Maroon led the United States men's national inline hockey team to a gold medal performance at the 2010 IIHF InLine Hockey World Championship.
 He had been allowed on the team without trying out due to his infamous play at the AHL level.
 He scored 7 goals and 14 points in 6 games at the in-line worlds including a goal and an assist in the gold medal game in Karlstad, Sweden, against the Czech Republic.
 When he returned to the AHL, the coaching staff was unhappy with his conditioning and released him from the team.
 Head coach Greg Gilbert told the media that "he wasn't committed to himself...in Patrick's case, I don't really think he knew how to train and play at that level."
-His agent tried arraigning for him to play in the ECHL or with a Swiss team but the Flyers wouldn't release his rights.
+His agent tried arranging for him to play in the ECHL or with a Swiss team but the Flyers wouldn't release his rights.
 For two months, he skated with the Montclair State University Red Hawks Men's Hockey team to stay in shape.
 He considered enrolling in college but was then informed he had been traded.
 On November 21, 2010, Philadelphia traded Maroon and David Laliberté to the Anaheim Ducks in exchange for forward Rob Bordson and defenseman Danny Syvret.